Message from

 Complaints

-Preparing to complete a Complaint Form
+Preparing to Complete a Complaint Form

 Have you ever made a three course meal for a large number of family or friends?
 Have you tried to undertake a home renovation project like building a deck or constructing a shed?
-If you have then you know the importance of preparation.
+If you have, then you know the importance of preparation.
 It is frustrating to be half way through a recipe only to discover that you are missing an ingredient or have started a construction project without the proper tools.
-Without adequate preparation these tasks can fail or take longer to complete than they should.
+Without adequate preparation, these tasks can fail or take longer to complete than they should.

 The second part of the form outlines a series of questions.
 Here is why we ask each:

-This information lets us know which agency we must contact to determine if a quick resolution of your problem is possible, and if not, to which agencies should we initiate an investigation.
+This information lets us know which department or agency we must contact to determine if a quick resolution of your problem is possible and, if not, which departments or agencies you feel should be investigated.
+We also review this information to see if we have the legal right to investigate the department or agency you identify.

 2. Who have you dealt with?